XRPLF/xrpl-dev-portal/content/concepts/tokens/fungible-tokens/stablecoins/configuration.md

 Therefore, Deposit Authorization is not recommended for stablecoin issuers unless you need it to meet regulatory requirements about receiving money from unknown or sanctioned entities.

 For more information, see [Deposit Authorization](depositauth.html).

+## Disallow Incoming Trust Line

+The Disallow Incoming Trust Line setting prevents other users from opening trust lines to an address.
+As a precaution, you should enable this setting on your operational and standby addresses so that those addresses cannot issue tokens even inadvertently.
+Do not enable this setting on your issuing address.

+To enable this setting, send an [AccountSet transaction](accountset.html) with `"SetFlag": 15` (`asfDisallowIncomingTrustline`).

 ## Disallow XRP